JOYCE WIELAND "RACK", 1972

 Today Joyce Wieland's works can be found in numerous public collections across Canada including the National Gallery, Museum London, and the Art Gallery of Ontario (Toronto) to mention a few.

 Questions about this piece?
 Contact us or call +1.
 416.704.1720.

-Oil collage and mixed media on canvas board
+Oil on canvas, with towel, collage and mixed media on canvas board

 Very good condition